IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

 License
 =======

-:py:mod:`dpctl` is licensed under Apache License 2.0 that can be found in `LICENSE <dpctl_license_>`_ file.
+:py:mod:`dpctl` is licensed under Apache* License 2.0 that can be found in the `LICENSE <dpctl_license_>`_ file.
 All usage and contributions to the project are subject to the terms and conditions of this license.

 .. _dpctl_license: https://github.com/IntelPython/dpctl/blob/master/LICENSE

-See user guide  :ref:`document <user_guide_dpctl_license>` for additional information.
+See the user guide :ref:`document <user_guide_dpctl_license>` for additional information.

 Installation using conda
 ========================